randallli/randallli.github.io/lastcupspilled.md

 This is a water-fight playground game of survival.

-The goal of the game is to be the last one standing with water still in your cup.
+The goal of the game is to be the last one with water still in your cup.

 ## Equipment
 * Paper cups.
-I tested with 4oz paper "Souffle" cups.
+    * I tested with 4oz paper "Souffle" cups.
 * A bucket of water.

 ## Setup:
-* Give everyone a cup
+* Give everyone a cup.
+    * Get them to agree to clean up after you play.
 * Fill their cup from a shared bucket of water you may start.

 ## Begin: